dnns01/haugebot/README.md

     # Vote Bot
     VOTE_DELAY_END=<Number of seconds withoug a vote getting count.
 If this delay is reached, the vote is closed.>
-    VOTE_DELAY_INTERIM=<Number of seconds between two announcements of the current vote count.>
+    VOTE_DELAY_INTERIM=<Number of seconds between two announcements of the current vote count.
+Also used as delay between two votes.>
     VOTE_MIN_VOTES=<Number of votes to be announced at all.
 A vote with less users votings will not be announced at all.>
     VOTE_COLOR=<Chat Color that is used to announce voting results>
     VOTE_PLUS=<Positive Chate Emote>